sakamies/filter-element/README.md

 ### `Filter.listenedEvents = ['input', 'change']`

 Filter listens to input and change events by default.
-You can listen to any events you need to, but the event needs to have a form property on its target that matches your filter element form.
-Filter checks internally that `event.target.form === this.form` when handling events so it will only run when necessary.
+You can listen to any events you need to, but the event needs to originate from your form.
+I must have a form property on its target, or the target must be the form.
+Filter checks internally that `event.target.form === this.form || event.target === this.form` when handling events.

 ----

 ## Licence, NPM module?

+This whole repo is more of a journey of learning and writing, not necessarily meant as a participant in the packages & components ecosystem.
+Though I've poured everything I know so far into this and it should be fully production ready, I'm not promising anything.

-This repo does not have a licence and is not on NPM.
-Feel free to learn from this, fork the code or make a package.
+This repo does not have a licence and is [not on NPM](https://htmx.org/essays/vendoring/).
+You do not have my permission for anything, but I hope your rebel spirit will let you learn from this, to code your own and make a package.
 Give credit and [behave](https://www.contributor-covenant.org).

-I'm not sure I want to be a package maintainer.